 Also, luxury car brands have more cross-border restrictions than mid-range or budget cars.

-Please read the rental rules and policies documents of the car rental company to know the list of countries that are included and excluded in their insurance coverage before making the itinerary.
+Please read the rental rules and policy documents of the car rental company to know the list of countries that are included and excluded in their insurance coverage before making the itinerary.

 It hurts when the plan fails.